Ryczko/FormsLab/CONTRIBUTING.md

 NEXTAUTH_JWT_SECRET= # random string
 NEXTAUTH_SECRET= # random string
 ```
+4. Run `npx prisma db push` to migrate the database.
+(Required only for the first time)

-4. Run `npm run dev` to start the development server.
+5. Run `npm run dev` to start the development server.

 ## Pull Requests